lyonbros/composer.js/guide/using-models.md

 # Using models for fun and profit

 Models are what drive the data portion of your app.
-They talk to your local browser databases, they talk to your API, and they talk to any other portion of your app that supplies or stores data.
+They run any tranformations you need on your data, hey talk to your local browser databases, they talk to your API, and they talk to any other portion of your app that supplies, stores, or operates on data.

-So how does this talking actually happen?

 ## Getting data into models